best places to live in Fort Myers Florida

 Gated, golf, mature.
 Smaller homes, lower fees than Fiddlesticks or Verandah, but very social.
 Strong long-time owner base.

-2026 Price Range: $300K to $700K for Pelican Preserve. $400K to $900K for Heritage Palms. $500K to $1.5M for Shell Point depending on the unit and the lifecare buy-in.
+2026 Price Range: $300K to $700K for Pelican Preserve. $400K to $900K for Heritage Palms. $500K to $1.5M for Shell Point.

 Best Gated Communities in Fort Myers